JonathanWilbur/mueller-report/volume1.md

 City.
 Kilimnik requested the meeting to deliver in persona message from former Ukrainian president Viktor Yanukovych, who was then living in Russia.
-The message was about a peace plan for Ukraine that Manafort has since acknowledged was a "backdoor " means for Russia to control eastern Ukraine. several months later, after the presidential election, Kilimnik wrote an email to Manafort expressing the view-which Manafort later said he shared-that the plan's success would require U.S. support to succeed: "all that is required to start the process is a very minor'wink'(or slight push) from \[Donald Trump \]."
+The message was about a peace plan for Ukraine that Manafort has since acknowledged was a "backdoor " means for Russia to control eastern Ukraine.
+Several months later, after the presidential election, Kilimnik wrote an email to Manafort expressing the view-which Manafort later said he shared-that the plan's success would require U.S. support to succeed: "all that is required to start the process is a very minor 'wink' (or slight push) from \[Donald Trump \]."
 840 The email also stated that if Manafort were designated as the U.S. representative and started the process, Yanukovych would ensure his reception in Russia "at the very top level."